versatica/mediasoup-website/_includes/documentation/v3/libmediasoupclient/api/DataProducer.md

 Closes the data producer.
 No more data is transmitted.

 <div markdown="1" class="note">
-This method should be called when the server side producer has been closed (and vice-versa).
+This method should be called when the server side data producer has been closed (and vice-versa).
 </div>

 #### dataProducer.Send(buffer)